 5. Get a third-party analysis

 Sometimes you cannot see the wood for the trees – you are simply too close to your own website to properly review it and understand whether it works as well as it might.
 So get someone else to look at your site and give you their view.
 Other people are also looking for something to do, rather than twiddling their thumbs in this Christmas to New Year gap, so ask your friends to run through your site and let you know what they think.
 It could reveal things you can repair or improve ready for the year ahead.
-Alternatively, for a professional opinion on your website you should buy a review from Website Opinion.

 So, there are five things you can do to while away the hours to improve your online business ready for the coming year ahead.